Founder & CEO

 My dad, an incredible VC, started taking me to pitch meeting when I was 10 years old.
 Instead of having me sit on the side, he would engage me and ask for my opinion on every product he was looking at.
 At 15, I interned at SoundHound Inc. in marketing.
 Again, I was expecting to be getting coffee, but I ended my internship doing a social media strategy presentation to upper level management focused on how to better reach teens.
 This is when it really hit me: even the smartest product managers and marketers had no real understanding of what teens today are doing.
 I then worked for a small social media company my junior year in High School, running an in-house teen insight group.
 While running this program, I learned how to collect feedback in the most authentic and realistic manner.
 All of a sudden, multiple companies were approaching me asking them to run the same research program for them.
 I founded AmbassCo after noticing the stark gap between business executives and teens.

-In highschool, I realized I wanted to be doing more.
+Since highschool, I realized I wanted to be doing more.
 Through balancing my studies, sports, and volunteer work at a national teen crisis hotline called Teenline, I began to figure out how to spend my extra time in a meaningful way.
 Sophomore year I started my first company, a 501(c)3 nonprofit called “Unlimited Arts” that organized art galas to honor talented young artists and raise money for other organizations that support youth mental health.
 After understanding all of the intricacies from legal work to client management involved in running a business, I was hooked.
 I started a swimwear brand called “Sapphire Swim” senior year of high school and have been expanding my knowledge base of how young consumers behave in the retail sphere since.
 My entrepreneurial spirit is inclined to make an impact on others’ lives - which often means working closely with others to find their needs and step out of myself to understand other perspectives.
-Finding The Ambassador’s Company has been such an exciting journey to help companies expand their impact with a complex generation I know and care about so deeply.
+Finding The Ambassador’s Company has been such an exciting journey to help companies expand their impact with a complex generation I care about so deeply.

 Co-Director of Ambassador Recruitment